-WATER QUALITY CERTIFICATION: A permit for the described work will not be issued until a certification or waiver of certification, as required under Section 401 of the Clean Water Act

-(Public Law 95-217), has been received from the Alaska Department of Environmental Conservation.
+WATER QUALITY CERTIFICATION: A permit for the described work will not be issued until a certification or waiver of certification, as required under Section 401 of the Clean Water Act (Public Law 95-217), has been received from the Alaska Department of Environmental Conservation.

-CULTURAL RESOURCES: The lead Federal agency, the FAA, is responsible for compliance with the requirements of Section 106 of the National Historic Preservation Act.
-A permit for the described work will not be issued until the Section 106 process has been completed.
+CULTURAL RESOURCES: The lead agency, Alaska Department of Transportation and Public Facilities, is responsible for compliance with the requirements of Section 106 of the National Historic Preservation Act.
+The Corps has reviewed the Section 106 documentation from Alaska Department of Transportation and Public Facilities and concurs with their findings and/or determinations.